Summer High School Beit Midrash

 - Informal Programming: During the program, students will be able to experience what makes New York City great in the summer.
 Each week, the group will have a chance to participate in outdoor activities, musical and theatre performances, tour some of the city’s famous neighborhoods, organizations, and more!

-- Dates and Schedule: The 2018 dates will be announced soon.
+- Dates and Schedule: The 2019 dates will be announced in early 2019.
 The Young Leaders Fellowship ran from June 25-August 5, 2017.
-The schedule will be all-encompassing, running from morning until 7:00 pm.
+The schedule is all-encompassing, running from morning until 7:00 pm.

 - Shabbatot: The Young Leaders Fellowship will have 2 Shabbatonim over the course of the summer.
 Other Shabbatot are free, though high school students will have the option of being set up with families in the New York area to experience the wide array of Jewish life New York City has to offer.